parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 {% include figure.html url='https://upload.wikimedia.org/wikipedia/commons/4/41/BirdMorphometrics_%28beak_measurement%29.jpg' description='Standard measurements of birds, Anton Reichenow, Public domain, via Wikimedia Commons' %}

 Metrics, targets and goals are often created without a discussion of why they are needed.
+The same metric may be created because of different motivations which impact how they are perceived and used.
 It is incorrect to assume they will always result in good outcomes.
-Metrics et al are in fact created for different reasons and some reasons are not productive.
-If you know the likely motive, you will be better positioned to ask if the metric will serve you well.
+If you know the likely motive for a metric, you will be better positioned to ask if it will serve you well.

 Destructive Motives          | Productive Motives
 -------------------          | ------------------